 Medicinal cannabis is considered safe, as long as patients take CBD alone.
 Combining CBD with THC or any other sedative can already lead to adverse effects.

-In 2019, Arkell et al monitored examined the impact of cannabis-based medication on 14 individuals.
-The subjected used drugs that contained both cannabidiol and THC.
+In 2019, Arkell et al examined the impact of cannabis-based medication on 14 individuals.
+The participants used drugs that contained both cannabidiol and THC.
 The researchers made the following observations:

 - Substantial impairment lasted for more than 4 hours after using cannabis-based drugs.